Major professional sports leagues in the United States and Canada: Major League Soccer

-Major League Soccer (MLS) is the top-level men's professional soccer league in the United States.
-As of the league's ongoing 2023 season, MLS has 29 teams, with 26 in the United States and 3 in Canada.
+Major League Soccer is the top-level men's professional soccer league in the United States.
+As of the league's 2025 season, MLS has 30 teams, with 27 in the United States and 3 in Canada.
 The league began play in 1996, its creation a requirement by FIFA for awarding the United States the right to host the 1994 World Cup.
 MLS was the first major Division I outdoor soccer league in the U.S. since the North American Soccer League (NASL) operated from 1968 to 1984.
-MLS has increased in popularity following the adoption of the Designated Player Rule in 2007, which allowed MLS to sign stars such as David Beckham and Thierry Henry.
+MLS has increased in popularity following the adoption of the Designated Player Rule in 2007, which allowed MLS to sign stars such as David Beckham (from whom the rule took its colloquial name 'the Beckham rule'), Thierry Henry, and Lionel Messi.
 In 2017, MLS reported an average attendance of 22,112 per game, with total attendance exceeding 8.2 million overall, both breaking previous MLS attendance records, while 2018 saw Atlanta United FC break multiple single-game attendance records, with crowd figures of over 70,000 among the highest team attendances worldwide.

-With an average attendance of over 20,000 per game, MLS has the third-highest average attendance of any sports league in the U.S. after the NFL and MLB, fourth-highest in North America after the NFL, MLB, and CFL, and is the seventh-highest attended professional soccer league worldwide.
-The Canadian Soccer Association does not sanction MLS as a first-division league, with that title going instead to the Canadian Premier League (CPL).
-However, MLS is generally acknowledged as having a higher quality of play than the CPL, significantly more media coverage and economic success, and has teams based in Canada's three largest metropolitan areas.